rwaldron/tc39-notes/es8/2017-03/mar-21.md

 WH: You just asked "should Annex B be there."
 The answer is "no" but we _have_ to have it for web compatibility.

 DH: I didn't mean, should that material disappear from the spec.
-I'm saying should it be differentiated.
+I'm saying should it be differentiated?

-WH: Ok
+WH: Ok.

-BE: Ok, right
+BE: Ok, right.

 DH: To be clear, I'm not arguing for anything (we shouldn't do that right now).
 I'm just saying that we need to find clarity around this question.
 There are mismatches in different people’s heads here.

 BE: I want to frame this question.
-Part of this seems to hinge on an empirical question: "How much is required for web compatibility"
+Part of this seems to hinge on an empirical question: "How much is required for web compatibility?"

 MM: That is orthogonal...
 Oh, I see what you're saying...